How Much Do Bay Windows Cost?

 - Average maximum cost of bay windows: $3,000

-Since every bay window project will be a little different from home to home, it is hard to pin down an exact price for either materials or labor.
-However, there are a few key factors that can influence the cost of bay windows, and homeowners should be aware of the following things when planning to construct new bay windows:
+Since every bay window project will be a little different from home to home, it’s hard to pin down an exact price for either materials or labor.
+However, there are a few key factors that can influence the cost of bay windows.
+Homeowners should be aware of the following things when planning to construct new bay windows:

 - Thickness, tint or rating of glass panes